Chemicals

 Lead can harm your nervous system, bloodstream and kidney health.

-You can reduce your lead exposure by:
+You can reduce your risk of exposure to lead by:

 Here are some other ways to avoid lead.